House of Representatives passes $2 trillion stimulus package for faltering economy

 “We’re gathering them in the stockpile so that when we need them they will be there,” he said.
 “We don’t need them today because we’re not at capacity today.”

-While Mr Trump has resisted implementing the Defense Production Act, which would allow him to order US businesses to produce equipment needed to combat the Covid-19 outbreak, he said on Twitter on Friday that the government had purchased “many ventilators from some wonderful companies”, with details expected later.
+While Mr Trump has resisted implementing the Defense Production Act, which would allow him to order US businesses to produce equipment needed to combat the Covid-19 outbreak, on Friday he invoked the act to compel General Motors to start producing ventilators, accusing the company of “wasting time”.

-He also urged General Motors to start manufacturing ventilators, hitting out at chief executive Mary Barra.
+“Today’s action will help ensure the quick production of ventilators that will save American lives,” he said as he signed the presidential proclamation.

 “Always a mess with Mary B,” he tweeted.
 “General Motors MUST immediately open their stupidly abandoned Lordstown plant in Ohio, or some other plant, and START MAKING VENTILATORS, NOW!!!!!!
 FORD, GET GOING ON VENTILATORS, FAST!!!!!!”